pop-cosmos: Star formation over 12 Gyr from generative modelling of a deep infrared-selected galaxy catalogue: Data-Driven Model for the Galaxy Population

 The population distribution over the 16 free SPS parameters in the \pc\ model is represented by a score-based diffusion model \citep{song21}, which provides sufficient flexibility to represent a high-dimensional probability density of the necessary complexity.
+Such a model represents a complex density or distribution of interest as being a continuous learnable transform between a simple base density (often a multivariate Gaussian) and the target, with the transform encoded by a stochastic differential equation (SDE) representing a diffusion process (with an equivalent ordinary differential equation representation; \citealp{song21}).
+The learnable element of the model is an approximation to the `score' function, which describes the gradient of the density as it is transformed from the base density and target density (and vice-versa).
+Our diffusion model configuration is described in detail in \citet{alsing24} and \citet{thorp25b}, and is based on a variance-exploding SDE \citep{song19, song21}, closely following the framework described in \citet{song21}.

 Draws of the SPS parameters from the trained diffusion model are transformed to noiseless 26-band COSMOS-like fluxes using an emulator for \texttt{FSPS} \citep[\texttt{Speculator};][]{alsing20} that was trained to predict \texttt{FSPS} photometry conditional on SPS parameters, as described in \citet{thorp25b}.
 To add realistic noise to the model fluxes, in \citet{thorp25b} we trained an uncertainty model to reproduce the distribution of flux uncertainty conditional on flux.
 This model was trained based on the catalogued fluxes and flux uncertainties reported by \citet{weaver22}.
-The 26-dimensional conditional distribution is represented by a second score-based diffusion model, trained via denoising score-matching \citep{hyvarinen05, song19, song21}.
+The 26-dimensional conditional distribution is represented by a second score-based diffusion model (with variance-preserving SDE; \citealp{sohl15, ho20, song21}), trained via denoising score-matching \citep{hyvarinen05, song19, song21}.
 Given these uncertainties, flux errors are added to the model fluxes using Student's $t$ distributions \citep[following][]{leistedt23}.